 HOW TO ENTER THE JOHN BYRNE AWARD

 To enter the competition, simply use the form below to fill in your details and upload your work.
 The competition is completely free to enter.
-You can enter once per quarter.

 After you submit your entry, we will post it online, here, and may also share it on John Byrne Award social channels.
 Your entry is automatically entered into both the quarterly and annual competition.
+Deadlines and details can be found below.

 (See our FAQs page for further information on our submission form.)